Howard Hoffman: Early career

 Howard's first radio job came in 1971 during his senior year in Suffern High School.
-An English Teacher (and faculty adviser of the school radio station WSHS), Hank Gross, was working at WTBQ Radio in Warwick, NY on weekends and brought in Howard to do odd jobs like news gathering, music filing and an occasional newscast.
-The station hired him full-time shortly thereafter and he did the 2pm-to-signoff shift.
+An English Teacher (and faculty adviser of the school radio station WSHS), Hank Gross, was working at WTBQ Radio in Warwick, New York on weekends and brought in Howard to do odd jobs like news-gathering, music filing and an occasional newscast.
+The station hired him full-time shortly thereafter, and he did the 2p.m.-to-signoff shift.
 While finishing his final year in high school, Howard also took on the role of music director, and the station made a transition from a "beautiful music" format to a more adult contemporary sound.

-After a brief stint in Spring Valley, NY, Howard landed his first Top 40 job doing evenings on WALL in Middletown, NY in 1973.
+After a brief stint in Spring Valley, New York, Howard landed his first Top 40 job doing evenings on WALL in Middletown, New York in 1973.
 It was here where Howard found his voice, relying heavily on listener phone participation.
 What set the show apart was the inclusion of local and national pop culture topics as well as humorously touching on the news as part of the show's fabric, along with the hits and oldies.
 Hoffman said, "… that's where I first started doing stuff like putting callers on the air, clowning around with them, hanging up on them … and they loved it."
-Howard also included pre-recorded parodies and sketches which were a coveted talent that set apart the top DJ entertainers.
+Howard also included pre-recorded parodies and sketches, which were a coveted talent that set apart the top DJ entertainers.
 This did not go unnoticed, and in 1974, he was hired at WDRQ in Detroit for his production and on-air skills.

 New York City and Beyond

 In 1975, Howard was picked up by WPIX-FM in New York City – originally as a fill-in host before taking the reins as WPIX's permanent evening host on the station's "Disco 102."
 After initial success, the disco craze eventually fizzled, so Howard set his sights on an area he always loved, New England.

-This drew him to WPRO-FM in Providence, RI which gave him free rein to do an evening show with even more irreverent humor and poking fun at the music he had to play.
+This drew him to WPRO-FM in Providence, Rhode Island, which gave him free rein to do an evening show with even more irreverent humor and poking fun at the music he had to play.
 This sparked some hilarious conversations with listeners who gleefully took on Howard – either in agreement or rage.
 A highlight of Hoffman's tenure happened on February 5, 1978, during the Northeastern United States blizzard of 1978.
 He and several other WPRO AM and FM staffers were stranded at the radio station for three days.
-With the FM off the air and its transmitter unreachable, WPRO's AM and FM staff double-teamed on the AM and brought non-stop news and information to the area.
+With the FM discontinued and its transmitter unreachable, WPRO's AM and FM staff double-teamed on the AM and brought non-stop news and information to the area.
 Howard calls this his "first true radio moment" – in how the medium can be a galvanizing force in bringing a community together in an emergency.